SriSoms/Practicum1/README.md

 ## Organization

 You can access the codes for both my sub projects from SentimentClassifier.ipynb and RatingPredictor.ipynb.
 The dataset I used is downloaded from Kaggle in a CSV format and can be accessed from the main thread.
+This is the link to the dataset: <https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products/data#Datafiniti_Amazon_Consumer_Reviews_of_Amazon_Products.csv>.
 The website folder consists of all the files required to host my website with the pickle objects, HTML templates, CSS sheet and the app.py file.

 ## Data Preparation